TaghaviCe/LoginSignUpKotlin/README.md

 step 3<br />
 go to retrofit folder and put your php code on it.<br />
-here, you can see php codes in "retrofit" folder.<br />
+here, you can find php codes in "retrofit" folder ->https://github.com/TaghaviCe/LoginSignUpKotlin/tree/master/retrofit.<br />

 step 4:<br />
 find your ip address on your pc<br />